-- Partnerships have improved through the introduction of the Cell meetings.
-In the last year, we have established great partners locally.
-These could be increased to allow for better communications between partners. - I have found our housing teams to be very responsive.
-They work well with external providers and have an excellent understanding of the housing needs in the area.
+'Since starting my current post in 2017, I • Partnerships have improved through the introduction of the have honestly been Cell meetings.
+In the last year, we have established great very impressed with partners locally.
+These could be increased to allow for better the number services communications between partners. available, and with • I have found our housing teams to be very responsive.
+They the way partnerships work well with external providers and have an excellent work together to understanding of the housing needs in the area. tackle issues.'